-Enter corporation's legal name and also enter corporation's mailing name if different from corporation's legal name.
+Enter the corporation's legal name and also enter the corporation's mailing name if different from the corporation's legal name.

-If your address has changed, please enter your new address in the appropriate area and check the box below the address so that we can update your address for this tax type.
-Do not check this box for any change of business information other than for your address.
+If your address has changed, please enter your new address in the appropriate area and mark an \boldsymbol{X} in the box below the address so that we can update your address for this tax type.
+Do not mark an \boldsymbol{X} in this box for any change of business information other than for your address.

 You must report any changes in your business name, ID number, mailing address, physical address, telephone number, or owner/officer information on Form DTF-95, Business Tax Account Update.
 If only your address has changed, you may use Form DTF-96, Report of Address Change for Business Tax Accounts, to correct your address for this and all other tax types.
-You can get these forms by fax, phone, or from our Web site.
-See Need help? on page 27 for the phone number and Web address.
+You can get these forms from our Web site, by fax, or by phone.
+See Need help? on page 26 for the phone number and Web address.

-NAICS business code number and business activity
+NAICS code and principal business activity

-Enter the six-digit NAICS business activity code number, and the business activity, from your federal return.
+Enter the six-digit NAICS business activity code number and principal business activity from your federal return.